HexHive/OSTEP-slides/31-drivers.md

 . . .

 * Both are used in practice.
-ARM uses MMIO, x86 uses ports.
+Architectures now support both.
 Differences are a matter of choice and preference.

 ---